Saint-Martin-d'Arrossa

-Saint-Martin-d'Arrossa (/fr/; Arrosa) is a commune in the Pyrénées-Atlantiques department in south-western France.
+Saint-Martin-d'Arrossa (/fr/; Sent Martin d'Arrossa; Arrosa) is a commune in the Pyrénées-Atlantiques department in south-western France.

 It is located in the former province of Lower Navarre.

 The commune is served by the Ossès-Saint-Martin-d'Arrossa railway station, on the Bayonne to Saint-Jean-Pied-de-Port railway line, which is served by TER (local) services operated by the SNCF.